statecharts/statecharts.github.io/_glossary/delayed-transition.md

 ## xstate

-It's possible to implement delayed transitions using the same mechanisms as in SCXML, however, there exists a proposal to add them to the format to avoid the verbosity and housekeeping chores associated with delayed events.
+It's possible to implement delayed transitions using the same mechanisms as in SCXML, however, there is a proposal to add them to the format to avoid the verbosity and housekeeping chores associated with delayed events.